smaragdschlange/ioBroker.nuki/README.md

 This ioBroker adapter allows to control and monitor the [Nuki Smart Lock](https://nuki.io/de/) by using the API of the Nuki Bridge.

-Since this is my very first attempt of creating my own ioBroker adapter and also my premiere for using GitHub I will move slowly in order to learn how to do this.
-So please don't be impatient.

 ## Requirements
 * A Nuki Smart Lock (obviously) and a Nuki (hardware or software) Bridge.
 * A running instance of ioBroker.